From antinode clusters to node clusters: The concentration dependent transition of floaters on a standing Faraday wave: Conclusion

+In summary, in this paper we study the role of the floater concentration $\phi$ on the spatial distribution of macroscopic spheres floating on a standing Faraday wave.
+For low $\phi$, we experimentally observe that hydrophilic heavy floaters form clusters at the antinodes, suggested by the theory \cite{Falkovich, FalkovichEurPhys}.
+For high $\phi$, the same floaters unexpectedly self-organize into the \emph{inverse} pattern, namely a large cluster around the nodal lines of the wave.
+To understand such a collective behavior, we calculate the potential energy of the floater system and are able to explain our observations in both limits.
+More specifically, the transition point $\phi_t$ obtained from our energy calculation lies within the experimental transition region.

-From the above we learn that viewing the antinode-to-node-cluster transition as a competition between drift (driving floaters towards the antinodes) and capillary attraction (which is weakened in the antinodes due to the breathing effect) is simply wrong.
-The dominant effect is that the breathing induces a low packing fraction around the antinodes, which in turn causes a steep increase of the drift energy with the number of floaters.
-This makes nodal clusters energetically favorable already when only drift energy is taken into account.
+We find that the observed breathing effect is essential for the existence of the crossover.
+The breathing creates a significant difference in the drift energy such that the node clusters are energetically favorable already when only drift energy is taken into account.
 The role of the capillary interaction is just to keep the floater particles self-organized in rafts; without this attractive interaction the floaters would be freely drifting around instead of forming clusters.